On this page

 UI of the 3.0 add/change images modal

-This is a meaningful accessibility improvement and worth a quick look so you can speak to it when training your team.
+This is a meaningful accessibility improvement and is worth a quick look so you can speak to it when training your team.
 The updated modal also has a refreshed design and an easy drag-and-drop uploader.

 For Administrators and Developers